glizzard27/glizzard27/README.md

 - 👋 Hi, I’m @glizzard27.
 You also can call me fajar.
-- 👀 I’m interested in Website & Mobile Apps development.
-Sometimes..
-I'm also interested in Blockchain & Metaverse development.
+- 👀 I’m interested in UI/UX Design and also Website & Mobile Apps Fullstack Development.
 - 🌱 I’m currently learning a lot of programming language.
-Such as Python, COBOL, C++, C, Golang, Java, Javascript, etc.
+Such as Python, C++, C, Golang, Java, Javascript, PHP etc.
 - 📫 You can reach me by send me an email to @muhammadfajarbaihaqi08@gmail.com

 <!---